 Police chase, fatal fiery crash shuts down I-10 West at Louisiana Ave.

-LAFAYETTE - A police chase out of New Orleans led to a fiery crash on I-10 West shutting down the interstate near Louisiana Avenue in Lafayette.
+LAFAYETTE - A police chase out of Iberville Parish led to a fiery crash on I-10 West shutting down the interstate near Louisiana Avenue in Lafayette.

 Iberville Parish deputies spotted a stolen vehicle out of New Orleans around 8:30 p.m. that was headed toward Lafayette.

-Authorities say the stolen vehicle crashed into a road maintenance truck and both vehicles went up in flames.
+Authorities say the vehicle then crashed into a road maintenance truck and both vehicles went up in flames.

 Two people inside of the road maintenance truck were transported to a nearby hospital with non-life threatening injuries.